GRamasike/Mini-Project-Two-SA-Crime-Data-Engineering/README.md

 ORDER BY Number_of_Cases DESC;

 ## 📊Key Insight <br>
-- Northern Cape recorded the highest number of criminal cases. <br>
+🗺️ Northern Cape recorded the highest number of criminal cases. <br>
-- Cybercrime was the most common crime type. <br>
+💻 Cybercrime was the most common crime type. <br>
-- High risk cases accounted for 3.3% of total fraud amount. <br>
+💸 High risk cases accounted for 3.3% of total fraud amount. <br>
-- The conviction rate analysis shows 21.7% of cases resulted in conviction.
+⚖️ The conviction rate analysis shows 21.7% of cases resulted in conviction.

+# 🛠️ Tools Used
+-SQL Server - database creations and querying <br>
+- SSMS (SQL Server Management Studio) - query development and testing <br>

+# 👤 About Me
+I'm an aspiring SQL Developer / Data Engineer building hands-on projects to develop real-world skills in database design, querying, and data pipelines.
+I enjoy working close to the data itself — structuring it, querying it, and making it reliable — and I'm actively working towards a career in SQL development or data engineering.
+This project is part of my growing portfolio.